leta199/Walmart-Data-Mining-and-EDA/README.md

 **Major Insights:**

-1)There is a large range in spending  across individual sales of $17,489.
+1) There is a large range in spending  across individual sales of $17,489.
-2)Walmart experinces their greatest profit spike during winter holiday season i.e Q4 of 2021- 2024.
+2) Walmart experinces their greatest profit spike during winter holiday season i.e Q4 of 2021- 2024.
-3)The consumer market experienced the largest growth of all segments in Q4 of 2024.
+3) The consumer market experienced the largest growth of all segments in Q4 of 2024.
-4)South and Central regions deliver the lowest profit of all regions.
+4) South and Central regions deliver the lowest profit of all regions.
-5)New York City and California are the most frequent purchase regions.
+5) New York City and California are the most frequent purchase regions.
-6)Edawrd Hooks is the most frequent customer.
+6) Edawrd Hooks is the most frequent customer.
 ## Setup & Installation

 Clone this repository and navigate into the project directory: